 Q: Do you learn the same material in a Co-Ed Course as an All Women’s Course?
 Is the touring the same?

 Q: I’m noticing that I have a male instructor for my trip.
 I thought Backcountry Babes was by women, for women?
 What’s up?

 A: Yes, our mission is to support women into leadership roles in the outdoors.
-We do hire women, men and people who support this mission.
+We do hire women, men and people who support our mission.
 Currently there are a very limited number of women who hold lead instructor qualifications with AIARE.
-So it makes it even more important for us to offer all women’s courses, give scholarships, encourage our students to become instructors, and foster our course instructors into the lead role!
+Therefore, we find it even more important for us to offer all women’s courses, give scholarships, encourage our students to become instructors, and foster our course instructors into the lead instructor role!
 We believe that men and EVERYONE are an important part of the process of creating gender equality in our society.
-(Many researchers and social scientists back this idea, too) We strive to hire instructors who know what it’s like to learn about the mountains, enjoy helping people learn how to be proficient in the outdoors, and support women’s leadership in the outdoors.
+(Many researchers and social scientists back this idea, too.)
+We strive to hire instructors who know what it’s like to learn about the mountains, enjoy helping people learn how to be proficient in the outdoors, and support women’s leadership in the outdoors.

 Q: Why are there so few mountain guides who are women?